This page describes the Preferences menu of XCTrack. Check the other sections to lean more about the different features of XCTrack.

 2 types of source can provide information for airspace to XCTrack: information coming from airspace.xcontest.org (see Web tab below) or information coming from an openair file (see Files tab below).

 Airspace zones activation can either be determined based on a schedule (usually indicated in the AIP (Aeronautical Information Publication)), and/or based on Notam (Notice to Airmen).
 In order to know if a given prohibited zone is active or not, the pilot is supposed to read information in the AIP and check the Notams.
 Airspace.xcontest.org is a tool that is based on algorithms that analyse all these information in order to determine the status of each zone.
-This is fully automatic, but as any "robot", it can contain errors.
+This is fully automatic, but as any "robot", it may contain errors.

 AIR³ provides a second method to get updated airspace info through the Openair2AIR3 feature of AIR³ Manager.
 Read more details about the Openair2Air3 here.